 FAAST 2.0 is a triage tool to improve and equalize wait times for patients waiting for hip and knee replacement surgery (this does not include revision surgery).
-Rebalance^{MD} is working with Island Health to improve and reduce wait times and optimize outcomes in joint replacement surgery.
+RebalanceMD is working with Island Health to improve and reduce wait times and optimize outcomes in joint replacement surgery.
 If you are interested in this, please let your Navigator know at your Intake Appointment.
-You will be placed on our joint replacement waitlist and will receive the first available surgical date with one of our Orthopaedic surgeons.